 Let’s start with the most important consideration – do you like the style of their work?
 Each photographer will have their own unique way of editing their images.
 Whilst you might really appreciate what they do, you need to make sure that their style is exactly what you’re looking for from the photos of your day.

 One easy way to do this is to look through your recently saved photos on Instagram or Pinterest.
 Generally, the majority of things you like/pin are in the photography style you gravitate towards most.
 In other words, don’t choose a photographer who specialises in abstract photography if you have a Pinterest board full of fine art shots.

 Photographers spend years honing their skills to establish a style that works for them.
 It’s important that you fully understand and appreciate their craft before you book them for your wedding day.

-Wedding budgets are hugely important and they should definitely be carefully considered with every supplier that you book.
-Bear in mind, however, that the cheapest option isn’t always the best option.
+Wedding budgets are hugely important and they should be carefully considered with every supplier that you book.
+Bear in mind, however, that the cheapest option is rarely the best option.